genepi/michigan-imputationserver/docs/prepare-your-data.md

 # Data preparation

-Michigan Imputation Server accepts VCF files compressed with [bgzip](http://samtools.sourceforge.net/tabix.shtml).
-Please make sure the following requirements are met:
+Michigan Imputation Server 2 accepts VCF files compressed with [bgzip](http://samtools.sourceforge.net/tabix.shtml).
+Please ensure that the following requirements are met:

 - Create a separate vcf.gz file for each chromosome.
-- Variations must be sorted by genomic position.
+- Variants must be sorted by genomic position.
 - GRCh37 or GRCh38 coordinates are required.

 !!! note
-    Several \*.vcf.gz files can be uploaded at once.
+    Multiple \*.vcf.gz files can be uploaded at once.

 ## Quality Control for HRC, 1000G and CAAPA imputation

-Will Rayner provides a great toolbox to prepare data: [HRC or 1000G Pre-imputation Checks](http://www.well.ox.ac.uk/~wrayner/tools/).
+Will Rayner provides an excellent toolbox for preparing data: [HRC or 1000G Pre-imputation Checks](http://www.well.ox.ac.uk/~wrayner/tools/).

-The main steps for HRC are:
+The main steps for using HRC are:

 ### Download tool and sites